-- A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks. - An ineligible student may practice or rehearse but may not participate in any competitive activity. - A student is allowed in a school year up to 22 absences not related to post-district competition, a maximum of unlimited absences for post-district competition prior to state, and an unlimited absences for state competition.
-All extracurricular activities and public performances, whether UIL activities or other activities approved by the board, are subject to these restrictions. - An absence for participation in an activity that has not been approved will be considered an unexcused absence.
+- A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks. - An ineligible student may practice or rehearse but may not participate in any competitive activity. - A student shall be allowed in a school year a maximum of 22 extracurricular activity absences prior to post-district competition; however, a student shall be allowed unlimited absences for participation in post-district, state, or national competition. - An absence for participation in an activity that has not been approved will be considered an unexcused absence.